dabapps/django-readers/docs/index.md

 !!! important "A word from our sponsor"
     `django-readers` is developed and supported by [DabApps](https://www.dabapps.com), a UK-based web and mobile agency.
 We design and build bespoke software that helps our clients succeed.
 We ❤️ Django and use it for all server-side code.
-And… [we're hiring](https://www.dabapps.com/careers/)!
+And [we're hiring](https://www.dabapps.com/careers/)!

 ## What is django-readers?